 - Major bleeding that can't be stopped

 - Passed out (fainted) or too weak to stand

 - You think your child has a life-threatening emergency

 - Bleeding that won't stop after 20 minutes of squeezing the nose correctly

-- Foreign body in the nose and can't get out
+- Foreign object in the nose and can't get out

 - Large deep cut that will need many stitches